Tata Harrier EV full price range is Rs 21.49 lakh-30.23 lakh

 The centre console has a touch-based HVAC control panel, and moving further down reveals a rotary selector for the six terrain modes – Normal, Snow/Grass, Mud-Ruts, Sand, Rock Crawl, Custom – and electronic parking brake.
 Other notable features on the Harrier EV include a panoramic sunroof, ambient lighting, ventilated and powered front seats, powered Boss mode for the second row, 10-speaker JBL sound system with Dolby Atmos 5.1, powered tailgate, vehicle-to-load (V2L) and vehicle-to-vehicle (V2V) functionality, four drive modes (Eco, City, Sport, and Boost), all-digital inside rearview mirror, auto park assist, and more.

-Coming to safety, the Harrier EV comes equipped with six airbags as standard (seven in higher trims), a 360-degree camera, built-in dashcam, blind spot monitor, electronic stability control (ESC), and more.
-Level 2 ADAS is also part of the Harrier EV's safety suite, and Tata claims that it has been fine-tuned for Indian road conditions.
+In terms of safety, the Harrier EV comes equipped with six airbags as standard (seven in higher trims), a 360-degree camera, a built-in dashcam, a blind spot monitor, electronic stability control (ESC), and more.
+Level 2 ADAS is also part of the Harrier EV’s safety suite, and Tata claims that it has been fine-tuned for Indian road conditions.
 Moreover, the system can provide a live feed stitched from all the cameras around the Harrier EV, which can be quite helpful while off-roading and is a segment-first addition.

 Tata Harrier EV battery and range